Stephen Mason (musician)

-Biography
+Early life and education

-Mason was born in Joliet, Illinois in 1975, however was brought up from age 8 in Decatur, Illinois where he attended Warrensburg-Latham schools.
+Mason was born in Joliet, Illinois in 1975, however was brought up from age 8 in Decatur, Illinois, where he attended Warrensburg-Latham schools.

+Career

 Mason joined Jars of Clay as a founding member in 1993 with singer Dan Haseltine and pianist Charlie Lowell while studying at Greenville College in his home state of Illinois.
 As a submission piece to get into college, Mason wrote an instrumental guitar piece entitled "Frail" which was later recorded and used as the namesake for the group's first demo Frail.
 The song later had lyrics added by Jars of Clay's lead singer Dan Haseltine for the group's second album Much Afraid.

-Growing up in Illinois, Mason is a Chicago Bears football team supporter, but also now supports the Tennessee Titans, who play in his adopted city of Nashville.

-He is also a supporter of the Nashville SC soccer club, where he attended its first MLS home match dressed as Moses, resulting in national attention and the club referring to him as "Soccer Moses".

 In 2014, Stephen qualified as a Master Barber and has started cutting hair at his shop, The Handsomizer.

 Personal life

-Mason married Melissa Mason in late 90’s and has two children.
+Mason married Melissa Mason in late 90s and has two children.
 He left Melissa in 2009 to marry former BBC Radio producer Jude Adam on October 24, 2009.

+Mason is a supporter of Major League Soccer team Nashville SC and regularly attends home games in a Moses-inspired costume.